DawidKapka/esbebe-mobalj/README.md

   - Worked with it for 1 year
   - Other Projects

-Project we have worked on together: https://github.com/noah495/UeK307
+A project we have worked on together for a course: https://github.com/noah495/UeK307